 During the Presidency period, the conclusions of the EU Council on poverty eradication and EU financing for the future post-2015 development agenda were adopted.
 Particular attention was paid to the EU’s preparation for the review of the Millennium Development Goals of the UN General Assembly, which will be held on 25 September 2013.
 Negotiations with the European Parliament over the Regulation on the Development Cooperation Instrument were completed and the position of the EU Council for the negotiations over the decision to announce the year 2015 as the European Year for Development was approved.
 The conclusions of the EU Council on policy coherence for development, the EU assistance for democratic governance, and the EU’s development and external assistance policy and its implementation report for 2012 in the area of the EU’s partnership with the African, Caribbean and Pacific countries.
 Besides, the EU Council adopted the decision on the provisional application of measures of the 11th European Development Fund, thus ensuring the uninterrupted EU funding from the beginning of 2014; and an important decision of the Council on the Overseas Countries and Territories was also approved.

-The main financial instruments for EU external action include the Development Cooperation Instrument and the European Development Fund.
+The main financial instruments for EU external action include the Development Cooperation Instrument, the European Development Fund and the European Neighbourhood Instrument.

 Development Cooperation Instrument (DCI) is the largest development funding source within the EU budget, covering development cooperation with Latin America, the Gulf region, South Africa and Central, East and South-East Asia.
 The Development Cooperation Instrument for 2014–2020 approved in March 2014 amounts to EUR 19.6 billion.
 The Instrument covers three components intended for all developing countries: